-- Grady MR#: $\bigcirc$ CONSENT TO RELEASE OF INFORMATION AND RAPE EXAMINATION been rap plete a p lersigned patient has come to Grady Health System in order to be treated and examined because she/he has ped.
-She/he hereby authorizes the physician on the staff of the Hospital and other Hospital personnel to com- physical examination of her/him and to carry out the required laboratory procedures and treatments they deem iate for her/his condition. initials 1.
-The undersigned also requests and authorizes the physicians involved in her/his treatment and care, and employees and agents of Grady Health System, to supply copies of all medical reports to the Police De- partment and the Office of the District Attorney having jurisdiction over the alleged rape.
-In addition, she/ he requests and authorizes such persons to discuss the matter and the findings of her/his examination and tests with the Police Department and the Office of the District Attorney having jurisdiction. $\sim$ The undersigned consents to the release of this information until such time as the investigation of the alleged rape and any civil or oriminal prosecution is finally completed.
-The patient understands that she/ he may revoke her/his consent at any time by notifying, in writing, the Grady Rape Crisis Center and the Grady Medical Records Department at the address listed below and including her/his Grady patient identification number.
-Rape Crisis CenterGrady Medical Records DepartmentGrady Health SystemGrady Health System80 Jesse Hill Jr. Drive SE80 Jesse Hill Jr. Drive SEAtlanta, GA 30303Atlanta, GA 30303 ( The undersigned understands that she/he does not have to authorize the release of such information as a prerequisite to her being treated at Grady Health System.
-The undersigned also agrees to release any person or entity giving information or releasing records pursuant to this request from any liability which might arise from the later use or dissemination of such information and records. ' initials 2.
-The undersigned also requests and authorizes the physician and the staff of the Hospital to complete a rape examination by using the Rape Evidence Kit supplied by the State Crime Laboratory.
-The patient understands that, in order for the patient to receive the most complete rape examination, the following procedures will be necessary: $\mathcal{I}$ (a) Vaginal and/or cervical swabbings will be taken from the patient with cotton-tipped applicators and smears on microscope slides will be made from the vaginal/cervical swabs. (b) (c) The patient's body will be examined for the presence of dried semen, and any suspected semen will be col- lected.
-The pubic area will be combed to obtain any loose hairs that may be present, which may aid in identifying the attacker. (d) If the patient so indicates, oral and/or rectal swabs and smears will also be obtained. (e) If the patient indicates that she/he scratched or fought the attacker, fingernall scrapings may also be taken.
-Date: Patient: Witness v VHITE COPY MEDICAL RECORDS YELLOW COPY RAPE CRISIS CENTER
+MR#: .
+A CONSENT TO RELEASE OF INFORMATION AND RAPE EXAMINATION been rap ersigned patient has come to Grady Health System in order to be treated and examined because she/he has ed.
+She/he hereby authorizes the physician on the staff of the Hospital and other Hospital personnel to com hysical examination of her/him and to carry out the required laboratory procedures and treatments they deel ate for her/his condition. initials 1.
+The undersigned also requests and authorizes the physicians involved in her/his treatment and care, a employees and agents of Grady Health System, to supply copies of all medical reports to the Police De partment and the Office of the District Attorney having jurisdiction over the alleged rape.
+In addition, she he requests and authorizes such persons to discuss the matter and the findings of her/his examination and tests with the Police Department and the Office of the District Attorney having jurisdiction.
+The undersigned consents to the release of this information until such time as the investigation of the alleged rape and any civil or criminal prosecution is finally completed.
+The patient understands that she he may revoke her/his consent at any time by notifying, in writing, the Grady Rape Crisis Center and the Grady Medical Records Department at the address listed below and including her/his Grady patient identification number.
+Rape Crisis Center Grady Medical Records Department Grady Health System Grady Health System 80 Jesse Hill Jr. Drive SE Atlanta, GA 30303 Grady Medical Records Department Grady Health System 80 Jesse Hill Jr. Drive SE Atlanta, GA 30303 The undersigned understands that she/he does not have to authorize the release of such information a a prerequisite to her being treated at Grady Health System.
+The undersigned also agrees to release any person or entity giving information or releasing records pursuant to this request from any liability which might arise from the later use or dissemination of such information and records. initials The undersigned also requests and authorizes the physician and the staff of the Hospital to complete a rape examination by using the Rape Evidence Kit supplied by the State Crime Laboratory.
+The patient understands that, in order for the patient to receive the most complete rape examination, the following procedures will be necessary: (a) Vaginal and/or cervical swabbings will be taken from the patient with cotton-tipped applicators and smears of microscope slides will be made from the vaginal/cervical swabs. (b) The patient's body will be examined for the presence of dried semen, and any suspected semen will be col- lected. (c) tected.
+The pubic area will be combed to obtain any loose hairs that may be present, which may aid in identifying attacker. (d) If the patient so indicates, oral and/or rectal swabs and smears will also be obtained. (e) If the patient indicates that she/he scratched or fought the attacker, fingernall scrapings may also be taken.
+Date: Patient: Witness Parent/Guardian if patient under 18: